reactjs/react.dev/content/docs/add-react-to-a-website.md

 It will start an automated watcher for JSX.
 For example, if you create `src/like_button.js` with this [JSX starter code](https://cdn.rawgit.com/gaearon/c8e112dc74ac44aac4f673f2c39d19d1/raw/6132aa19e73ec872dd0fb927667e0d74dea93697/like_button.js), Babel will create a compiled `like_button.js` with the plain JavaScript code suitable for the browser.
 When you edit the JSX file, the transform will re-run automatically.

 As a bonus, this will also let you use modern JavaScript syntax features like classes without worrying about breaking older browsers.
 The tool we just used is called Babel, and you can learn more about it from [its documentation](http://babeljs.io/docs/en/babel-cli/).

+If you notice that you're getting comfortable with build tools and want them to do more for you, [the next section](/docs/create-a-new-react-app.html) describes some of the most popular and approachable toolchains.
+If not -- those script tags will do just fine!